perfana/perfana-java-client/README.md

 of generating the unique test runs ids.
 By default the given test run id is overridden by Perfana.
 If you want to use your own test run ids, you can set the `overrideTestRunId` property to `false`.

+# Assert results

+Assert results is the call to Perfana to check if all checks as defined for the test run have passed.
+By default this is enabled.
+If you want to disable this, you can set the `assertResultsEnabled` property to `false`.
+Note that if you want to temporarily disable _all_ calls to Perfana you can also change the PerfanaEvent `enabled` property to `false`.